Four Generations of Gensco Equipment

 Read the complete article as published in RECYCLING TODAY or continue below.

 The art of transforming one physical object into commodities.
 Something common into something precious.
 Wrecks into raw materials.
 Old into new.
 Beer cans into battleships - and back again.
 The art of recycling.

 The recycling industry has reshaped itself over time.
 Constantly evolving with market demands, it has created new business methods, safety practices, and processing technologies.
-Most importantly, is its vital role in public responsibility and environmental impact to the world at large.
+Most important, is its vital role in public responsibility and environmental impact on the world at large.

 As the recycling industry and the global markets have changed, Gensco Equipment, established in 1919, has been there to help play a fundamental role.
 Originally established as the General Salvage Company in the East End of Toronto, owner Joseph Zelunka's primary focus was auto wrecking and used car parts.

-Gensco continues today, run by Louis' three sons, Alan, Shelly, and David and has expanded its product offerings even further to meet the demands of industry world-wide.
+Gensco continues today, run by Louis' three sons, Alan, Shelly, and David, and has expanded its product offerings even further to meet the demands of the industry worldwide.

 With one hundred years of experience, Gensco has earned a reputation for honesty and reliability, building valuable relationships with suppliers and processors around the world.
 With our extensive expertise, we have the knowledge and connections to recommend the correct product at competitive prices.